pmessentials/PMEssentials/README.md

 //get vanished player from name
 $vplayer = $api->getVanishedPlayer("myplayer");
 ```
-It's not hard to use the PME API.
 If you want something changed in the API you can always open an issue with the API request template.